ual-cci/MSc-Coding-2/Week-1.md

 Fundamentally, the rule of thumb here is don't try to understand everything all at once - just focus on the essentials, and worry about the complexities once you feel confident with the basics.

 ## What we will cover this session

+- Getting up and running with an Integrated Development Environment
+- Understanding the basics of working with C++ as a language

+This is a **CRASH COURSE** but should not be too hard given how much time we have spent learning JavaScript using C++ constructs.

+The things I'll be introducting you today are as follows:

 - main.cpp
 - #include